wendyverdonk93/docs/content/getting-started/test-your-integration/_index.md

 __Note:__ If you provide a `notification_url` in your POST `/orders` request, it overides the notification URL in your MultiSafepay Test Control.

-## Step 5: Check your connection with MultiSafepay
+## Check your connection with MultiSafepay

 To check that you have succesfully connected to our system, follow these steps: